Dr Sarah Louise Steele

-I would delight in working with interested parties to develope collaborations and projects, or deliver to deliver you a research product of the highest quality.
+I would delight in working with interested parties to develop collaborations and projects to deliver you a research product of the highest quality.

 I have taught undergradute and graduate level students in Medicine, Law, and across the Social and Political Sciences.
 I have also contributed to programmes and modules dedicated to assist students with developing their study skills, research skills, and writing, while also running professional level education modules.
 My teaching philosophy focuses on engaging and challenging students to celebrate and learn from their diversity.

 The student-centred approach that I employ encourages learning, and critical, reciprocal engagement both in the classroom and through technology.
 I am always eager to use innovative teaching media and to encourage students to engage with each other through social media platforms like Twitter and Instagram.
 Reviews of my teaching can be found at: Rate My Professor.